AdobeDocs/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/configure-data-source.md

 ## Create Form Data Model

-Create form data model and base it on the datasource created in the previous step.
+Create the form data model and base it on the datasource created in the previous step.
-Configure the **get** service of this form data model as shown in the screen shot below.
+Configure the **get** service of this form data model as shown in the screenshot below.
-Make sure you are not returning array in the **get** service.
+Make sure you are not returning an array in the **get** service.

-This **get** service is used to fetch the telephone number associated with the application id.
+The purpose of this **get** service is to fetch the telephone number associated with the application id.

 ![get-service](assets/get-service.JPG)